Exploring the Biblical meaning of 'Loving Our Neighbors’

 We met ‘Stu’ in the Mojave Desert.

 Six months later, his unemployment payments ran out.
 But there were still no jobs.
 He had no income, and no house.
 So he slept in his camper out in the desert, where parking was free.
-Then his license plates expired.
-He didn’t have money to renew them, and the police seized his vehicle.
-After that, Stu slept under bridges or wherever there was shelter from the weather.

 He told us that at least 18 of his co-workers committed suicide after their layoffs.